shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

    pip install SimCSE
    ```

-3. On RuntimeError: Fail to import faiss.
-If you want to use faiss, install faiss through PyPI.<br/>
+3. On RuntimeError: always appears the a warning message: "Fail to import faiss.
+If you want to use faiss, install </br>
-   Now the program continues with brute force search.<br/>
+   faiss through PyPI.Now the program continues with brute force search".<br/>
-   Be aware: The search results reliability decreases on brute force search<br/>

    WARNING: found out that faiss did not well support Nvidia AMPERE GPUs (3090 and A100).<br/>
             In that case, you should change to other GPUs or install the CPU version of faiss package.<br/>

    For CPU-version faiss, run

    ```bash